 - 2 pork tenderloins (1 pound each)

-- Cut a lengthwise slit down the center of each tenderloin to within 1/2 in. of bottom.
+- Preheat oven to 400°.
+Cut a lengthwise slit down the center of each tenderloin to within 1/2 in. of bottom.
 Open tenderloins so they lie flat; cover with plastic wrap.
 Flatten to 3/4-in. thickness; remove plastic.
 Spread with fruit mixture to within 3/4 in. of edges.
-Roll up jelly-roll style, starting with a long side; tie with kitchen string at 1-1/2 in. intervals.
+Roll up jelly-roll style, starting with a long side; tie with kitchen string at 1-1/2-in. intervals.

 - Line a shallow pan with heavy-duty foil.
 Place meat on a rack in prepared pan.
-Bake, uncovered, at 400° for 30-35 minutes or until a thermometer reads 160°.
-Let stand for 5-10 minutes before slicing.
+Bake, uncovered, 30-35 minutes or until a thermometer reads 145°.
+Let stand 5-10 minutes before slicing.
 Yield: 6-8 servings.

 Originally published as Cranberry-Apricot Pork Tenderloins in Taste of Home's Holiday & Celebrations Cookbook Annual 2004, p20